 Defined by Süddeutsche Zeitung as one of three greatest Italian pianists of our era (together with Benedetti Michelangeli and Pollini), Massimiliano Damerini is considered one of the interpreters who is most representative of his generation.
 He has performed all over the world, playing as soloist with prestigious orchestras, and taking part in international festivals.
 He has twice won the Italian music critics’ award, Premio Abbiati, is acclaimed as a composer, and has had many pieces for piano written expressly for him by internationally renowned composers.

-At the Accademia di Musica Massimiliano Damerini teaches an advanced music course in piano.
+Damerini tought at the Accademia di Musica Massimiliano Damerini.
 As part of our section A Career in Music, we interviewed him to ask what advice he would give to our students, who are set to become the future generation of music professionals.

 What were the key experiences that marked your development and training as a musician?
 At what time of your life did they take place?
 Why were they significant?